The OT School House Podcast

-Episode 30: Balancing Technology in Developing Adolescents
+OTS 30: Balancing Technology in Developing Adolescents

-In this episode, Jayson interviews Dr. Stephanie Foster, PhD, OTR/L and her daughter, Nicole Foster on the effects of technology use and the promotion of healthy balance.
+In this episode, Jayson interviews Dr. Stephanie Foster, PhD, OTR/L, and her daughter, Nicole Foster on the effects of technology use and the promotion of healthy balance.
 Dr. Foster is a veteran pediatric occupational therapist with specialized training in Sensory Integration and the Therapeutic Listening Program among other programs.
 She also runs her own pediatric clinic right out of her garage.
 This created a unique experience for her daughter Nicole, who basically grew up in a sensory clinic with a parent who understood the need for a balanced life.

-Dr. Stephanie Foster, PhD, OTR/L and her daughter, Nicole Foster embrace in a loving hug.
+Dr. Stephanie Foster, PhD, OTR/L, and her daughter, Nicole Foster embrace in a loving hug.
 Notice the lack of technology in the picture as they share a fun and memorable moment together!

-Listen in, and earn professional development for doing so, as Jayson Interviews Dr. Stephanie Foster, OTR/L and her OT bound daughter, Nicole Foster, on the current state and future trends related to technology use among teens.
+Listen in, and earn professional development for doing so, as Jayson Interviews Dr. Stephanie Foster, OTR/L, and her OT-bound daughter, Nicole Foster, on the current state and future trends related to technology use among teens.

-Objectives for this
+Objectives for this Professional Development Podcast

 Listeners will: